 Dr. Mardirossian will go over all of the risks and complications associated with the jaw shave procedure.
 It is important to follow all recommended pre- and post-surgery instructions to avoid these complications.

 Call our FFS Surgeons for a free Consultation

-To determine if you are a candidate for a jaw shave, schedule a consultation with Dr. Mardirossian.
+To determine if you are a candidate for a jaw shave, schedule a free consultation with the specialists at Dr. Jacobson and Dr. Mardirossian Plastic Surgery Center for Excellence.
 You may also reach them at 561-624-0900.
 Call today!